Palmer (Destroyer No. 161)

-James Shedden Palmer, born in 1810 in New Jersey, was appointed Midshipman 1 January 1825.
+While the first Palmer retained the name, in shortened form, she carried at the time she was acquired, the second Palmer honored James Shedden Palmer, born in 1810 in New Jersey, was appointed Midshipman 1 January 1825.
 He commanded Flirt during the Mexican War, and Iroquois and Hartford during the Civil War.
 He commanded the Naval Station at New Orleans and the West Gulf Squadron during 1864.
-Appointed to command the West Indian Squadron in 1865, he was commisioned Rear Admiral 25 July 1866 and died 7 December 1867 at St. Thomas, Virgin Islands.
+Appointed to command the West Indian Squadron in 1865, he was commisioned rear admiral on 25 July 1866 and died on 7 December 1867 at St. Thomas, Virgin Islands.

 Preceding the invasion force by two days, Palmer arrived off Saipan for a five hour sweep 13 June, then screened transports during the landings.
 Screening duty to Eniwetok caused her to miss the Battle of the Philippine Sea, but she returned to Saipan for screening duties, 22 June-8 July.

-Palmer received 5 battle stars for World War II service.
+Palmer received 5 battle stars for her World War II service.